SMosegaard/cds-vis/assignments/assignment-1/README.md

 ![Visualisation of results for the pretrained pipeline](https://github.com/SMosegaard/cds-vis/blob/main/assignments/assignment-1/out/target_closest_0001_pretrained.png)

-The distances presented in the two tables are non-comparable as they are calculated using different methods and metrics.
-However, a clear trend do emerge, as the pretrained pipeline outperforms the color histogram comparison method with significantly smaller distances between the target image and retrieved similar images.
+The distances presented in the two tables are not directly comparable as they are calculated using different methods and metrics.
+However, a clear trend do emerge, as the pretrained pipeline yields significantly smaller distances between the target image and retrieved similar images.
 Additionally, the pretrained method showcases images of the same flower variety as the target, whereas the histogram method retrieves images with varying degrees of similarity, encompassing other yellow flowers as well.

-This pattern is consistent across multiple examples, which can be found in the out folder.
+It is a consistent pattern across multiple examples, that the pretrained pipeline outperforms the color histogram comparison method.
+All results can be found in the out folder.
 This indicates the effectiveness and robustness of the pretrained pipeline in identifying visually similar images within the dataset.

 In summary, the results provide insights into image similarity and potential patterns within a dataset.